To what extent may a company regulate employees’ use of social media?

 - Obtained summary judgment dismissing claims of breach of noncompete contract and tortious interference against clients.

-- Successfully dismissed collective action wage and hour claim against client.
+- Dismissed collective action wage and hour claim against client and successfully defended appeal.

 - Obtained favorable award for client in a multi-day combined grievance and interest labor arbitration.